-Helene weakens to tropical storm while moving north from Florida to Georgia
+Helene lashes the South after coming ashore as Category 4 hurricane

 Helene is the eighth named storm of the Atlantic hurricane season, which began June 1.
 The National Oceanic and Atmospheric Administration has predicted an above-average Atlantic hurricane season this year because of record-warm ocean temperatures.

-Hollingsworth reported from Kansas City, Missouri.
+Payne reported from Tallahassee, Florida, and Hollingsworth reported from Kansas City, Missouri.
 Associated Press journalists Seth Borenstein in New York, Jeff Amy in Atlanta, Russ Bynum in Valdosta, Georgia, Danica Coto in San Juan, Puerto Rico, Andrea Rodríguez in Havana, Mark Stevenson and María Verza in Mexico City and Claire Rush in Portland, Oregon, contributed to this report.